Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 What’s a flip off for Shaughna?

-Shaughna just isn’t all in favour of individuals who love themselves or that gained’t take heed to you.
+Shaughna is just not curious about individuals who love themselves or that received’t take heed to you.
 She says that in these situations, “I just think go and annoy someone else.”

 What’s Shaughna’s most disastrous relationship expertise?